 Windows Vista introduces the Preview pane in Explorer, which shows the contents of the currently chosen file.
 You can also play multimedia files from the Preview pane, without opening Windows Media Player.
-This article explains how to use the PreviewConfig utility to register a custom file type for the Preview pane in Windows 7/Windows Vista.
+This article explains how to use the PreviewConfig utility to register a custom file type for the Preview pane in Windows Vista and Windows 7.

 Registering file types for the Preview pane

 If you have a custom file type and wish to register a plain text or a multimedia Preview handler for the custom file type, you can do so using this utility.

 Download and run PreviewHandler utility (requires administrative privileges to run).
 Select the file type from the listing, and choose the type of Preview you want for this file type (Media / Plain-text / None), and click Apply.

 Additional details are available in the Readme.txt file.